cirosantilli/db/mysql.md

     USE MYSQL
     SET PASSWORD FOR 'user-name'@'hostname-name' = PASSWORD('new-password');

-Some sources mention that `FLUSH PRIVILEGES` priviledges is needed after `SET PASSWORD`, but the 5.0 documentataion says that this should be necessary after a `GRANT`, `REVOKE`, or `SET PASSWORD`, and, only if `INSERT`, `UPDATE` or `DELETE` are used directly.
+Some sources mention that `FLUSH PRIVILEGES` privileges is needed after `SET PASSWORD`, but the 5.0 documentation says that this should be necessary after a `GRANT`, `REVOKE`, or `SET PASSWORD`, and, only if `INSERT`, `UPDATE` or `DELETE` are used directly.

 Also consider using the `mysqladmin` utility for this task.

 #flush

 Flush tells MySQL to load to the mysqld memory metadata that has been modified in the control table `mysql`, making it take effect.

-For example, `INSERT` can be used to modify users and permissions on the `mysql` control database, but it does take effect in the running mysql instance unless a `FLUSH PRIVILEGES` is done, which makes the server load this new information and put it into effect.
+For example, `INSERT` can be used to modify users and permissions on the `mysql` control database, but it does take effect in the running MySQL instance unless a `FLUSH PRIVILEGES` is done, which makes the server load this new information and put it into effect.

-#database
+#Database

 List all databases: